An economic system for living inside the Earth’s limits indefinitely, through markets rather than central planning.

 Applications

-- The Rare Earth Tailing Pond Dilemma is the definitive stress test: how FME brings the dirtiest industry home to democracies without coercion, and how the markup mechanism creates the most powerful profit incentive ever designed.
+- The Rare Earth Tailing Pond Dilemma is the stress test: how FME brings the dirtiest industry home to democracies without coercion, and how the markup turns being clean into the most profitable position in the market.

 - Network State Identity shows how to implement FME today in voluntary communities using blockchain.